 Many other portfolio protection strategies can help you stave off losses and maximize your returns.
 Not indulging in panic selling and separating your emotions from your investments are some other protection strategies that can be used to ensure volatile markets don’t erode your assets.

-However, these portfolio protection strategies work best under the aegis of an expert investment advisor who makes calculated decisions about which strategies are best suited for a particular portfolio.
+However, these portfolio protection strategies work best under the aegis of an expert investment professional who makes calculated decisions about which strategies are best suited for a particular portfolio.